 The City has many diverse businesses including retail, commercial, and manufacturing.
 St. Johns is near the Lansing-East Lansing Metropolitan Statistical Area (MSA).
-This area includes Clinton, Ingham and Eaton counties.
-The current unemployment rate for this MSA is 3.6%.
-The city continues to see growth in our residential and manufacturing sectors.
-However, there has been significant growth in multi-family residential developments located in the central business district.
-Also, the development of two major dairy processing plants and non-downtown growth are very promising for the City's financial future.
+This area includes Clinton, Ingham, and Eaton counties.
+The current unemployment rate for this MSA is 3.9%.
+The City continues to see growth in our residential and manufacturing sectors.
+Over the past year the City approved construction of approximately 75 multi-family residential units within the City's central business district.
+Also, the recent sale of the old Federal Mogul building, and projected \$20 million of investment and creation of 100 new manufacturing jobs in is an exciting development that is very promising for the City's financial future.